mayanksonu11/Nutri-Tracker/replit.md

 ## Overview

 This is a full-stack nutrition tracking application built with React (frontend) and Express.js (backend).
-The app allows users to log food entries, analyze nutritional content using AI, and track their daily nutrition goals.
-It features a modern UI built with shadcn/ui components and Tailwind CSS, with AI-powered food analysis using Google's Gemini API.
+The app allows users to log food entries, analyze nutritional content using AI, and track their personalized daily nutrition goals.
+It features a modern UI built with shadcn/ui components and Tailwind CSS, with AI-powered food analysis using Google's Gemini API and scientific BMR/TDEE calculations for personalized goal setting.

 ## User Preferences